tlswg/tls13-spec/draft-ietf-tls-tls13.md

 # Handshake Protocol

-The handshake protocol is used to negotiate the secure attributes of a session.
-Handshake messages are supplied to the TLS record layer, where they are encapsulated within one or more TLSPlaintext or TLSCiphertext structures, which are processed and transmitted as specified by the current active session state.
+The handshake protocol is used to negotiate the secure attributes of a connection.
+Handshake messages are supplied to the TLS record layer, where they are encapsulated within one or more TLSPlaintext or TLSCiphertext structures, which are processed and transmitted as specified by the current active connection state.

 %%% Handshake Protocol